 Dermal fillers are long-lasting, renewing the skin for up to two years.
 However, they do degrade over time.
 Treatment may be repeated every few months to years to soften the signs of aging.

-Can Fillers Be Dissolved If I Don’t like the Results?
+Can Dermal Fillers Be Dissolved If I Don’t Like the Results?

 If you receive filler treatment with a hyaluronic acid product, such as Juvéderm, Restylane, or Belotero, you may have some or all of your filler dissolved if you are not completely satisfied with your results.
 Treatment to dissolve hyaluronic acid dermal fillers involves injections of an enzyme called hyaluronidase.

-Can I Receive Filler and Botox at the Same Time?
+Can I Receive Dermal Filler Injections and Botox Injections at the Same Time?

 Dermal fillers and Botox treatment can and often are administered during the same office visit.
 Because each product works differently in the skin, the two can be a powerful combination to achieve beautiful, natural-looking rejuvenation.

-Are There Any Side Effects to Dermal Fillers?
+Are There Any Side Effects to Dermal Filler Injections?

 Dermal fillers are generally safe but as with any treatment, there are potential side effects.
 The risks include (but are not limited to): swelling, firmness, lumps, pain, redness, bruising, itching, and vascular compromise.
 This occurs in less than 1% of patients in our practice.
 Talk to your doctor about any medications you are taking as these can increase the risk of bleeding or infection.
 Fillers are especially safe when you choose a trained professional like Dr. Shridharani to treat you.